 - Performing maintenance on chemical feeders, valves, pumps and other associated equipment.

-- Collecting water samples and conducting laboratory tests to include: pH, turbidity, chlorine, hardness, alkalinity, color and other related tests at prescribed stages and time intervals in the treatment cycle.
+- Collecting water samples and conducting laboratory tests to include: pH, turbidity, hardness, alkalinity, color and other related tests at prescribed stages and time intervals in the treatment cycle.

 - Assisting in the reading and recording of information observed and obtained from computers, lab tests, meters, gauges and other instruments during shift operations.

 - Entering recorded data into computer systems to monitor treatment effectiveness.

 - Under the direction of a Lead Operator, assisting with the adjustment of chemical feeders, start/stop motors, pumps and other treatment equipment to control the physical, chemical and microbiological characteristics of water purification.

 - Writing maintenance notifications as required.
 Submitting appropriate operational reports to the Lead Operator including unusual activities or incidents requiring attention or corrective action.

 - Assisting with inventory maintenance of chemicals and other related material.